metasnf

 figure, and the cells at the intersection between two solutions show how

-similar (big ARI) those solutions are to each other.
-The diagonals
+similar they are to each other based on their ARI.
+The diagonals should

-being applied to these solutions to obtain the row ordering.
-This is
+clustering is being applied to these solutions to obtain the row

-also the default approach used by the ComplexHeatmap
+ordering.
+This is also the default approach used by the

 .

-This heatmap is integral to understanding what meta clusters exist in your data (given the space of parameters you explored in the settings matrix).
+This heatmap is integral to identifying the meta clusters created from your data using the space of parameters defined in the SNF config.
 We will later see how to further customize this heatmap to add in rich information about how each plotted cluster solution differs on various measures of quality, different clustering settings, and different levels of separation on input and out-of-model measures.

 First, we’ll divide the heatmap into meta clusters by visual